 Needless to say, it was a dark period of my life.
 I spent the next couple of years working, moving, re-organizing my life, and never looking in the mirror.
 And almost three years later, I looked up and realized how that time had truly affected my face and skin.
 I had gained 35 pounds, my skin felt tired and saggy, and the area under my chin was not as taut as it used to be.
 The latter is something I became incredibly self-conscious about; I hated the way I looked, and would shy away from photos, finding the person smiling back practically unrecognizable.

 So when I heard about Kybella, a non-invasive procedure meant to target the extra fat underneath your chin, I decided to try it out.
-"Generally, the area of fat underneath the chin is influenced by genetics," facial plastic surgeon Dara Liotta, MD, tells me.
+"Generally, the area of fat underneath the chin is pretty genetic," facial plastic surgeon Dara Liotta, MD, tells me.
 "People who are genetically prone to have a little bit of extra fullness under the chin are just going to have it, no matter how healthy you are.
 And with time, we lose our collagen and elastin which holds everything up.
 Anything that runs you down can affect the way your skin and tissues respond."

 Since I'm slightly terrified of plastic surgery, Kybella appealed to me because it doesn't require surgery, but still has permanent effects.
 The process essentially injects acid that "pops" any fat cells into your chin region.
 And while there is still recovery time (around six to eight weeks), the recovery period is only marked by a mild swelling that you can simply cover up with a scarf or turtleneck.